dligthart/reapp-heroku-example/README.md

 # Install
 - Copy server.js to your project workdir.
-- Copy Profil to your project workdir.
+- Copy Procfile to your project workdir.

 ## Build
   reapp build web